pangenome/lifetree/primates13/README.md

 ## Alignment

-The `wfmash-v0.12.0_aln-p70.sh` script is then used to convert the mappings to alignments.
+The `wfmash-v0.12.0_aln-p70.sh` script can then be used to convert the mappings to alignments.

 It takes the PAF mapping files generated in the previous step as input.